 Since I love my wood table bare, I did not use a tablecloth.
-For the base, I started with a light and airy macrame table runner that I found on Amazon (paid link).
+For the base, I started with a light and airy macrame table runner.

 The next layer is the centerpiece.
 I just used the one that I have outside because it’s simple, and the faux succulent hues and gray trough work for the look I wanted to achieve.

 When setting a cozy table, the key is layering placemats and plates so there is texture, dimension and warmth.
 I picked up these cedar branch placemats from Pier 1 that I use all the time.
 They make such a great base layer and I use them in many tablescapes!